GenomicsAotearoa/hts_workshop_mpi/level3/11-revision.md

 >**Note:** You can keep all filtering parameters at the defaul settings for this exercise if you wish, we are more interested in getting the `slurm` script working for this set of exercises.

 ---

+## Recapping the training so far...

+We will not perform any more technical exercises today, in the interest of time, but it is important that we remain aware of the stages of analysis we have performed so far.

+In the training to date, we have covered the following aspects of sample processing:

+1. Obtaining data - uploading to NeSI, or downloading from public repositories (such as the NCBI GenBank database) onto NeSI
+1. Assessing sequence quality
+   * Visualising quality using tools such as `FastQC` and `pycoQC`
+   * Performing quality filtering using `fastp` and `nanofilt`
+1. Assembling sequences into draft genomes
+   * Different assembly tools for different sequence types - `SPAdes` and `Flye`
+   * Polisihing a long-read assembly - `Racon` and `medaka`
+   * Hybrid assembly, combining both data sets into a single assembly
+   * Visualising assembly quality - `Bandage`
+   * Formally assessing assembly quality - `QUAST`
+1. Mapping sequences to a reference genome (or draft assembly)
+   * Short read mapping - `bowtie2` and `bwa`
+   * Long read mapping - `minimap2`
+   * Processing mapping files - `samtools`
+1. Predicting genes and coding sequences from contigs
+   * Prokaryotic organisms - `prodigal`
+   * Eukaryotic organisms - `AUGUSTUS` (when an appropriate training model exists)

+--